GSPuniani/automated-greenhouse-forms/README.md

 ### Set Up config.yml File

 After opening the project in Visual Studio Code (or any other IDE), rename the `template.yml` file to `config.yml` by hitting the control key and clicking simultaneously (control + click).
 Then, fill in the appropriate values between each pair of double-quotes as you would for the actual form (first name, last name, etc.).
 Note that values for drop-down menus must match an exact value as it appears in the form.

+### Install Necessary Packages

+This project uses [Python 3](https://www.python.org/downloads/), along with two third-party modules: `Selenium` and `PyYAML`.
+To install these two modules, first click and drag upwards from the blue bar at the bottom of the Visual Studio Code window to bring up the Terminal.
+In the Terminal, type the following commands (wait until the first one is completed before typing the next command):
+`pip3 install selenium`
+`pip3 install pyyaml`

+The `Selenium` module allows us to automate the filling out of web forms, and the `PyYAML` module allows us to use YAML files in our Python project.

 ### Change Browser